-Start the Compose plugin from the "Operations" menu - the tab should show up under "Dialogs".
+Start the Compose plugin from the "Operation->RGB" (below) or "Plugins->RGB" (above) menu.
+The tab should show up under the "Dialogs" tab in the viewer to the right as "IMAGE:Compose".

 - 1. Select the kind of composition you want to make from the "Compose Type" drop down: "RGB" for composing three monochrome images into a color image, "Alpha" to compose a series of images as layers with different alpha values for each layer. - 2.
 Press "New Image" to start composing a new image.